 Let's be real: no matter how many Marvel movies we watch and no matter how much we infuse our Saturday nights with Science-Fiction prose, mind-reading is (still?) very far off from what mankind can do.
-And since reading your customers' minds (at a distance!) is pretty much impossible (for the time being), the next best thing is, well, asking questions.
+And since reading your customers' minds (at a distance!) is pretty much impossible (for the time being), the next best thing is, well, asking customers for feedback.
 Or, in other words, running customer feedback surveys.

 What are these, what are some of the best examples out there, and what are the best practices you should keep in mind when creating and running customer feedback surveys?